tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * **Amazon SageMaker:** To deploy ML models.
 * **Amazon Lex:** To create conversational interfaces.
 * **Amazon S3:** To store files in the cloud.
-* **AWS Lambda:** To create serverless applications.
+* **AWS Lambda:** To develop serverless applications.

-Conclude this introduction by telling students, that in this unit, they create two chatbots using Amazon Lex and AWS Lambda.
+Conclude this introduction by telling students that in this unit, they create two chatbots using Amazon Lex and AWS Lambda.

 1. A cryptocurrency converter.